A finite world can support only a finite population; therefore, population growth must eventually equal zero – Garrett Hardin

 - To prevent people from STD’s (Sexually Transmitted Diseases).

 - To educate the youth about delayed marriages.

 - To provide primary education to each and every child whether a boy or a girl.

 - To provide easy healthcare access to one and all.

 - To solve population issues.

-India is ranked as second most populated country of the World.
+India is ranked as the second most populated country of the World.
 The population of India as on Sunday, 10th July 2016 is 1 billion.
 India’s population is equivalent to 17.84% of total World Population.
 The population of our country is rapidly increasing and it is a matter of great concern as the day isn’t far when we will be ranked 1st among the World Population.
 This issue isn’t so easy to resolve.

 So the need of the hour is to join hands and control the population of whole world.
-Especially we Indians need to make efforts to maintain rapidly growing population of our nation.
+Especially we Indians need to make efforts to maintain a rapidly growing population of our nation.